 If you wish to study part-time, you must do so for an even number of semesters.

 In part-time studies, the number of courses you take is reduced while the number of in-person lessons and classes remains the same.
 In contrast, the lecture periods in extraoccupational studies are adapted to students’ employment and thus often take place either in the evening or on the weekend.
 However, it is not mandatory to be both employed and studying at the same time.
 Generally, extraoccupational study programs are special offers, such as continuing education master’s programs.

 Every degree program can essentially be completed as part-time studies.
-However, there are some exceptions, particularly in restricted admission degree programs.
-Students must study full-time during the first semester of such programs.
+However, there are some exceptions.

 Enrollment in two programs of study at a single university cannot be undertaken as part-time studies.

 Part-time studies are excluded when enrolling in a master’s program subject to revocation, that is when you are enrolling without a completed bachelor’s degree.